Dialectical Behavioral Therapy Group (DBT)

 Distress Tolerance: learn skills for coping with crises without reacting impulsively.

-By Working With the DBT Therapy Group, You Can:
+By Participating in the DBT Skills Group, You Can:

 • Move from out-of-control to in-control